kaditya25/game-engine/doc/tournament-instructions.md

 ## Obstacle Course Notes

 ### Interface
-Students must complete the function `StudentAutonomyProtocol::UpdateTrajectories` located in the file `src/autonomy_protocol/student_autonomy_protocol.h`.
-This function provides access to map data, balloon data, and the current state of the quadcopter and requires students to specify trajectories for the quadcopters.
+Students must complete the function `StudentAutonomyProtocol::UpdateTrajectories` located in the file `game-engine/src/autonomy_protocol/student_autonomy_protocol.h`.
+This function provides access to map data, balloon data, and the current state of the quadcopter, and expects students to specify quadcopter trajectories.

 Note that the interface only specifies the input and output (quad state -> quad trajectory), but not how to accomplish it.
 It is up to students to